Updated: May 21, 2025

 Virginia Tech will comply with all applicable laws and executive orders.

-The university community is encouraged to be alert and proactive as changes unfold.
-Principal investigators are encouraged to monitor federal websites for changes in proposal deadlines, requirements, or other actions from sponsors and share communication with the Office of Sponsored Programs.
+Principal investigators are encouraged to monitor federal websites for changes in proposal deadlines, requirements, or other actions.
+Keep an eye out for communication from sponsors and share all communication with the Office of Sponsored Programs; if this communication includes a stop-work or termination notice, it is critical to act quickly.

 See below for agency-specific instructions; these will continue to be updated as they are received.